openshift/insights-operator/README.md

 # insights-operator

 This cluster operator gathers anonymized system configuration and reports it to Red Hat Insights.
 It is a part of the standard OpenShift distribution.
+The data collected allows for debugging in the event of cluster failures or unanticipated errors.

+## Reported data

+* ClusterVersion
+* ClusterOperator objects
+* All non-secret global config (hostnames and URLs anonymized)

 ## Building